 I would love to try the Bibimbap.

-Most of the space in the lounge is appropriately devoted to food.
+Appropriately, most of the space in the lounge is devoted to food – its best attribute.

 The lounge was busy but not crowded.
 Popularity is a good sign although this lounge probably gets a lot of business through the transit hotel.
 The maximum stay is three hours.